-If the above indicators are not met, but the overall information at additional loci in the profile indicate that the situation of at least two significant contributors is likely, analysts should adopt a more conservative approach for the designation of minor contributor alleles.
+If the above indicators are not met, but the overall information in the profile indicates that the situation of at least two significant contributors is likely, analysts should adopt the <10% the total rfu at a marker for the designation of minor contributor alleles.
 Some two person mixtures may not have 3 loci with 4 DNA types and therefore peak proportions at the other loci should be evaluated for indications of balance.
-Loci with two alleles that have close to 1:1 ratio, or three alleles with some combination close to a 2:1:1 ratio is indicative of balance between significant contributors.
+Loci with two alleles that have close to 1:1 or 3:1 ratio, or three alleles with some combination close to a 2:1:1 ratio is indicative of balance between significant contributors.